by Texas Homesteader ~

 (The general rule of thumb for roasting turkey is about 15 minutes per lb based on a 325-degree oven & fully thawed bird, but of course since my roasting temps are different I just use a meat thermometer to test the turkey’s internal cooked temperature.)

-When I think the turkey is about done I test the internal temps using a meat thermometer.
+When you think the turkey is about done, be sure to test the internal temps using a meat thermometer.

 By roasting to the correct temperature you can assure a moist turkey that’s safely cooked yet not overcooked and dry.
 Food safety is important!